- advertisements -

-100+ Fruits Names in English and their Pictures
+100+ Fruits Names in English with their Pictures

-Fruits come in many different types, each with its own flavor, color, and texture.
-From everyday favorites to exotic varieties, fruits add nutrition and taste to our meals.
-Below is a complete list of 100 fruits names in English to help you learn and recognize a wide variety of delicious fruits.
+Fruits come in many types, and each has its own flavor, color, and texture.
+While some are sweet and soft, others are firm or slightly tart.
+Therefore, below is a complete list of 100 Fruits Names in English to help you learn and recognize a wide variety of fruits accurately.

 1. Apple